Warning Signs Of Unresolved Trauma: Recognizing The Invisible Scars

 Unresolved Trauma And Relationships

-Individuals with unresolved trauma may struggle with trust and intimacy, finding it challenging to form and maintain healthy connections with others.
+Unresolved childhood trauma in adults can result in a struggle with trust and intimacy, people find it challenging to form and maintain healthy connections with others.

 The fear of being hurt or betrayed again can make it difficult for them to open up emotionally or establish a sense of vulnerability in relationships.